Active Shooter: How to Respond Booklet (PDF Download)

 - Once the police arrive, obey all commands.
 This may involve being handcuffed, or keeping your hands in the air.
 This is done for safety reasons, and once circumstances are evaluated by the police, they will give you further directions to follow.

-The initial 45-minute period is the most dangerous.
+The initial 45 minutes are the most dangerous.
 Follow instructions, be alert and stay alive.
 The captor is likely to be emotionally imbalanced.

 - Do not speak unless spoken to and then only when necessary.
 Do not talk down to the captor who may be in an agitated state.
 Avoid appearing hostile.